Not-Bruno/laboratory/README.md

 ## Known Problems
 > Ubuntu Container does not start
-> Metasploitable does not start
+> Metasploitable does not run on Docker Desktop

 ## Network
 The local network is a Class C network.
 Since all containers are in the same network and should be able to see each other, subnetting is not an issue.